genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/20_Variables.md

 ![image](/images/scriptupdown.PNG)

-We will Finish by adding an input field and a button beneath these web pages
+We will finish by adding an input field and a button beneath these web pages

 ![image](/images/scriptbuttoninput.PNG)

+We will update these 2 fields in the next section of our workshop.

 Your script design is now complete!
 It should look something like -

 ![image](/images/scriptcomplete2.PNG)

 Neat huh?!
 At this point, we like to consider this modern contemporary CX art..
-We will now select **Script > Save, and Publish**.
+We will now select **Script > Save**.

 The very last item in basic scripting is the ability to create component templates and script templates out of either containers, individual components, or entire scripts.